Tropical functions on a skeleton: Abhyankar valuations are defectless: a model-theoretic proof

-Let $w$ be any extension of~$v_{L,g}$ to~$F_L:=F\otimes_{K(T)}L(T)$; in what follows, $L(T)$ and its subfields are understood as endowed with (the restriction of) $w$.
-Let~$E$ be a finite dimensional~$K$-vector subspace of~$F$.
-Using (part of) the work \cite{haskell-h-m2006} by Haskell, Hrushovski and Macpherson on the elimination of imaginaries in the theory $\acvf$, together with some further results in \cite{HL}, one gets the following:
+Let $w$ be any extension of~$v_{L,g}$ to~$F_L$; in what follows, $F_L$ and its subfields are understood as endowed with (the restriction of) $w$.
+The valuation $w$ on $F_L$ defines a type on $C_L$ over $L$, whose image on $\P^1_L$ is by design the generic type on the closed ball of valuative radius $g$ (centered at the origin).
+This type is thus strongly stably dominated and definable over $K\cup\{g\}$, see \cite{HL}, Proposition 8.1.2.